ofasgard/isogame/README.md

 A WIP experimental isometric 2D game for learning purposes.

-TODO: Refactor signal usage so that logic remains in the relevant class, and the TileMapManager is only responsible for passing data back and forth, or updating the objects it manages.
+- TODO: Refactor signal usage so that logic remains in the relevant class, and the TileMapManager is only responsible for passing data back and forth, or updating the objects it manages.
+- TODO: Turn pathfinding PoC into proper logic for the Wolf class.

 Assets: